 In addition, representatives from Virginia's natural resource agencies are available to inform participants of the services available to them.

 The 14th Annual Woods & Wildlife Conference will be held on February 24, 2018 at the Daniel Technology Center, Germanna Community College, Culpeper.
-Thanks to the 170+ people who attended!
 Stay tuned for details on the 2019 Conferences.
 That's right!
 In 2019, we're adding a second Woods & Wildlife Conference in the Roanoke area.